nclarius/pyPL/README.md

   - other frameworks and calculi, e.g. DRT, ND

 ### Disclaimer
-- This implementation is intended for didactical purposes.
+- This implementation is a proof-of-concept project.
 It is not efficient or designed for real-life applications.
 - Although the program has been extensively tested, I do not guarantee soundness.
 Use at your own risk.

 # Have fun!
 I am happy to receive comments, bugs reports and improvement suggestions via GitHub or e-mail to natalie.clarius@student.uni-tuebingen.de.